-If you need to test email in QA, staging, or CI, use an isolated test email address instead of personal inboxes.
+If you need to test email in QA, staging, or CI, use an isolated test email address instead of a personal inbox or shared mailbox.

 Quick answer: what is a test email account?

-A test email account is an inbox created for automated or manual validation of email workflows such as sign-up verification, password reset, notifications, and campaign checks.
+A test email account is an inbox created for automated or manual validation of email workflows such as sign-up verification, password reset, OTP codes, notifications, and campaign checks.
+A good test email account can receive real messages, expose the content through an API, and stay isolated from other test runs.

 Which test inbox model should you choose?